- Food and Cooking»

 - 1 cup wide noodles, (I used No Yolk egg noodles)

 - 3 cups mushroom broth, * (see note below)

 - Place olive oil in large sauté pan over medium heat.
 Add butter.
 When butter is melted toss in onion; cook about 5 minutes or until soft and beginning to color slightly.
-Add sliced mushrooms and cook until mushrooms are browned--about 5 minutes more.
-Stir in paprika and tomato paste.
+Add sliced mushrooms and cook until mushrooms are browned, about 5 minutes more.
+Stir in paprika, black pepper, and tomato paste.
 Cook for about 2 minutes to meld flavors and remove from heat.
 Set aside.